huda167/teachable-plant-model/README.md

 - model_unquant.tflite: The trained model
 - labels.txt: Class labels
 - test.jpg: Sample image for testing
-- cood.ipynb: Notebook to run prediction
+- code.ipynb: Notebook to run prediction

 ## How to Use